SYSPROG-JLS/S370BALEmulator/README.txt

     Running in interactive debug mode brings up the terminal user interface to display reqisters, memory, and allow you to set breakpoints, etc.

+    You can also add -trace to either of the two ways to run the emulator.
+    This will print a trace of program counter and instruction with operands to stdout

 - S370BALEmulator.py requires 3 Python data structures in your current working directory: